 - Hot exterior.
 When your dryer has to work long and hard to dry your clothes, it will get hot during a cycle.
 Heat will keep building up if the moisture and heat have nowhere to go, eventually causing it to overheat and ignite a fire.

 - Sizable Lint.
 Clean out the lint filter or tray before you start the next dry cycle.
 If you notice a considerable amount of line whenever you’re cleaning out the filter, your dryer vent could be clogged.
 Some of the lint may even accumulate on the outside.
-If your washer or dryer is contributing to excessive moisture and humidity in your basement, contact the experts at Foundation Repair Systems.
+If your washer or dryer is contributing to excessive moisture and humidity in your basement, contact your local experts at Foundation Repair Systems where we service the Greater Kansas City, MO, Lawrence, Raytown, St. Joseph, and nearby areas.
 We have skilled and knowledgeable technicians who can help you with basement moisture issues and moisture control.
 Schedule a free basement inspection and get a complimentary quote on repairs.